-Hannah Ives is an experienced corporate and commercial lawyer who has worked in both private practice and in house.
-In private practice she has worked on public and private company transactions including company reorganisations, share and asset sales, refinancing, public offers and take privates.
+Hannah Ives is a highly experienced corporate and commercial lawyer who has worked in both private practice and in house.
+In private practice, she worked on public and private company transactions including company reorganisations, share and asset sales, refinancing, public company work/listings and private equity deals.

-Hannah is an English qualified solicitor but also has wide ranging experience of cross border transactions and has worked on legal matters in China, Russia, the UAE and various European jurisdictions.
-She has hands on experience of preparing businesses for sale from a legal perspective helping to achieve the best value for a business sale.
+Hannah is qualified in England and Wales but has wide ranging experience of cross border transactions and has worked on legal matters in China, Russia, South Korea the UAE and various European jurisdictions.
+She has significant experience of preparing businesses for sale, including preparation for an IPO on the New York Stock Exchange.

 Hannah has also established and successfully run two small businesses herself while taking a break from the law to have children, so has first-hand experience of some of the issues and the pressures facing new enterprises.

 Throughout her career Hannah has enjoyed working with entrepreneurs, business owners and managers to help them minimise risks and optimise value by providing proactive, commercial and solutions orientated advice.

 In her own words:

 “I get immense satisfaction in supporting businesses of all types develop and grow by looking to foster close relationships with clients, which allows me to deliver tailored and appropriate advice”.

 - LLB (Hons) degree from the University of Manchester (2:1)